Safeguarding and Vulnerable Adults Policy

 Definition of an Adult at Risk

-• because of those needs, is unable to protect themselves from abuse or neglect.
+because of those needs, they are unable to protect themselves from abuse or neglect.

 All employees and contractors (paid or unpaid) are responsible for following the guidance in this policy and related policies and passing on any concerns using the required procedures.